andreiolaru-ro/FLASH-MAS/notes.md

   * Entity constructors should receive a ParamSet as argument or should implement ConfigurableEntity, which works more like a config
   * Entities should be loadable through SimpleLoader (which supports both methods above), and only for special cases (where a factory is needed) should specialized loaders be used
   	* chose to use a loader for CompositeAgents so we can test features (existence / pre-loading) beforehand
-  * Entity context can only be the one specified in the class/interface; any necessary links to higher context should be managed in each specific case (as in the link between agent features and pylons)
+  * Entity context
+    * is all entities containing it, although the one specified in the class/interface is still special.
+    * Future: be able to specify the visibility depth of each entity as context for nested entities

 Loaders